seank/freeems-loader/README.md

 ##########################  LINUX USERS #################################
 To build and run this application please run the following commands:

-1. "apt-get update && apt-get install  qt4-qmake libqt4-dev"
+1. <apt-get update && apt-get install  qt4-qmake libqt4-dev>

-2. Simply type "qmake && make -f Release" from the src/ directory and hit enter!
+2. Simply type <qmake && make> from the src/ directory and hit enter!
 2a.
-For Fedora users type "qmake-qt4 && make -f Release"
+For Fedora users type <qmake-qt4 && make>

-3. execute your freshly built loader by typing "./FreeEMS_Loader"
+3. execute your freshly built loader by typing <./FreeEMS_Loader>

 It's as easy as that!